jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.BooleanArrayExtensions.md

 ## BooleanArrayExtensions Class

-A bunch of extension methods to help with converting numbers to and from arrays of bools
+Extension methods to aid in converting numbers to and from arrays of bools

 ```csharp
 public static class BooleanArrayExtensions